-Jordan Holms is a Vancouver-born visual artist, scholar, and curator who lives and works in San Francisco.
-Holms's painting and sculpture practice examines how space is organized, materialized, and made to mean.
-Holms has exhibited internationally in the United States, the United Kingdom, and Canada and her work is held in multiple private collections.
-Her paintings have been included in several MFA survey exhibitions, featured at BAMPFA, and in Adidas’s Market Street storefront.
-Holms is currently a Gallery Associate at KADIST and the Curatorial Assistant at di Rosa Center for Contemporary Art.
-Holms earned a Bachelor of Fine Arts in Critical and Cultural Practices from Emily Carr University in 2015 and a Master of Arts and Master of Fine Arts from the San Francisco Art Institute in 2019.
-Her Master's thesis "After Necessity: Codifications of Labor, Space, and Difference in Mierle Laderman Ukeles's Maintenance Art" was received with distinction.
-Holms is represented by Marrow Gallery in San Francisco’s Inner Sunset district.
+Jordan Holms is an interdisciplinary artist who works primarily in painting, sculpture, and textiles.
+She has exhibited internationally in the United States, the United Kingdom, and Canada and her work is held in multiple private collections.
+Her work has been included in two solo exhibitions at Marrow Gallery, a group exhibition at SFMOMA Artists Gallery, featured at BAMPFA, and in Adidas’s San Francisco Market Street storefront.
+Most recently, Holms was a recipient of the Vermont Studio Center Artist Grant, where she was an artist-in-residence in February 2020.
+She is also a 2016-2019 recipient of the San Francisco Art Institute’s Graduate Fellowship Award.
+She earned a Bachelor of Fine Arts in Critical and Cultural Practices from Emily Carr University of Art and Design in 2015 and a Master of Arts and Master of Fine Arts from the San Francisco Art Institute in 2019, where she graduated with honors.
+Holms lives and works in San Francisco, California.